AI, robotics and blockchain The next big investment wave in healthcare

 Healthtech adoption often depends on more than innovation alone.
 Public policy and funding play a decisive role in turning promising technologies into scalable solutions.

-AI, robotics, and blockchain are reshaping healthcare
+AI, robotics, and blockchain are influencing parts of healthcare

 01 /